Skip to main content

 Why these tools are being compared

 Both Cursor and Ralph (Ralph Wiggum loop) compete for builders who want fast, AI-assisted creation without losing control of their stack.
-Cursor is built around full ide with ai-native features, while Ralph (Ralph Wiggum loop) is designed for prd-driven loop: keeps running until checklist items are completed.
+Cursor is built around agent mode: autonomous multi-file editing with terminal access, while Ralph (Ralph Wiggum loop) is designed for prd-driven loop: keeps running until checklist items are completed.
 This matchup helps clarify which strengths matter most for your next launch.

 Feature and pricing takeaways

 On pricing, Cursor offers free / $20/mo and up, whereas Ralph (Ralph Wiggum loop) lists open source (free.
-Feature-wise, Cursor stands out for full ide with ai-native features and autocomplete and intelligent refactoring, while Ralph (Ralph Wiggum loop) delivers prd-driven loop: keeps running until checklist items are completed and fresh agent context each iteration (reduces drift across long runs).
-If you care about AI speed and responsiveness, compare the Vibe Score dimensions below to see which tool keeps your flow steady.
+Feature-wise, Cursor stands out for agent mode: autonomous multi-file editing with terminal access and composer 1.5 model, ~4× faster turns, under 30 seconds, while Ralph (Ralph Wiggum loop) delivers prd-driven loop: keeps running until checklist items are completed and fresh agent context each iteration (reduces drift across long runs).
+If you care about AI speed and responsiveness, compare the feature breakdown below to see which tool keeps your flow steady.

 Who should choose each tool

 Choose Cursor if you need Professional Developers and want a stack centered on Developer IDEs & Agents.
 Pick Ralph (Ralph Wiggum loop) when you value Terminal power users and prefer a tool that matches Developer IDEs & Agents.
-If you simply want the highest overall Vibe Score, the winner banner above makes that choice obvious.
+Check the feature comparison above to see which tool fits your workflow best.

 Interface Comparison